-At stake in this dispute is a ballot measure that, if passed by the voters, would repeal a provision in the City Charter that empowers a three-member panel to settle stalemated labor disputes between city management and public-safety unions.
-After more than a year of discussion and analysis, the council voted 5-4 on July 18 to place the repeal measure on the Nov.
-8 ballot.
-The council's previous effort failed 4-5 in August 2010.
+At stake in this dispute is a ballot measure that, if passed by the voters, would repeal a provision in the City Charter that empowers a three-member panel to settle labor disputes between city management and public-safety unions.
+The council voted 5-4 on July 18 to place the repeal measure on the Nov.
+8 ballot after more than a year of discussion and analysis.
+The council's previous effort to put the repeal measure on the ballot failed 4-5 in August 2010.

-The firefighters filed a complaint with the labor-relations board on July 28 accusing the city of failing and refusing to provide unions with "reasonable time and opportunity to meet and discuss the aforesaid ballot measure" and to consider alternative proposals from the unions.
-The firefighters' complaint seeks an injunction that would keep the binding-arbitration repeal off the ballot.
+The firefighters filed a complaint with the labor-relations board on July 28 accusing the city of failing and refusing to provide unions with "reasonable time and opportunity to meet and discuss the aforesaid ballot measure" and considering alternative proposals from the unions.
+The complaint from the firefighters union seeks an injunction that would keep the repeal of binding arbitration off the ballot.

 In her opposition brief, City Attorney Molly Stump cited several cases in which the courts found that cities are not required to meet and confer with unions on issues of binding arbitration.
 She also pointed out that the union had ample opportunity over the past year to weigh in on the issue, which was the subject of numerous public hearings before the council voted on it last month.

 "The City was under no obligation to meet and confer over a Charter amendment on interest arbitration," Stump wrote.
 "And even if there was an obligation, the Union waived its rights by sitting on the sidelines in the face of repeated notice that the Charter amendment to repeal interest arbitration was under active consideration."